What are cryptocurrencies?

 Cryptocurrencies are not created as technological equals.
 They differ in storage methods and circulation.
 Virtual currency transactions usually take place directly between the seller and the buyer in a peer-to-peer (p2p) model.

 An example of the technology used for transactions is blockchain.
 This is a type of distributed database that can be used to post a growing number of records called blocks.
-They are all connected and each contains a complete register made available to transaction users without the use of a central database.
+They are all connected and each contain a complete register made available to transaction users without the use of a central database.
 This technology makes it possible to verify transactions and prevent cyber attacks.